Last Updated on July 31, 2025 by Ketki Gadre

 Best time to visit Warsaw

-Like all European cities, Warsaw is pleasant during summers (June to August) so it is best to visit then.
-Summers are comfortable which can make moving around and walking bearable.
+Like all European cities, Warsaw is pleasant during summer (June to August), so it is best to visit then.
+Summers are comfortable, which can make moving around and walking bearable.

 How To Get To Warsaw

-If you are flying into Warsaw, you will likely be arriving at the Frédéric Chopin Airport which is the main airport that handles both domestic and international flights.
-One can hire an uber of city shuttle buses to travel in the city.
+If you are flying into Warsaw, you will likely be arriving at the Frédéric Chopin Airport, which is the main airport that handles both domestic and international flights.
+One can hire an Uber or a city shuttle bus to travel in the city.

 How To Get Around Warsaw

-For traveling around from city to city, you can never go wrong with Flixbus and their wide network of bus routes you can take throughout Europe.
+For travelling around from city to city, you can never go wrong with Flixbus and their wide network of bus routes you can take throughout Europe.

 WHERE TO STAY IN WARSAW